Gasagarcia/Hello-World/README.md

 # Hello-World
 This is a repository I'm using to learn how to deal with github.
 Believe me, there's nothing spetial here.
-I made this from RStudio
+I made this from RStudio right now